tejaswichitturi/MyProject/README.md

-Employee self service project made on basis of rinl original portal during winter-internship at rinl vishakapatanam.It have both admin login and employee login.
+Employee self service project made on basis of rinl original portal during winter-internship at rinl vishakapatanam.It have both admin login and employee login.it even have employee details after login